 How Is Squalene Produced?Olive Squalene is extracted from the fresh olive pomace, which includes the skin, pulp and pit of the olive.
 The squalene is obtained during the processing phase when olives are turned into olive oil.
 When the olives are crushed in a giant pressing machine, and the olives release their oils the squalene is collected.
 Squalene can be recovered in yields of up to 90% from the extraction process using a supercritical carbon dioxide process.

 Where Does Botani Source Olive Squalene?

-We source our olive squalene from olives grown in Mediterranean soils, as the climate and soils make some of the best olives in the world.
-I hope this gives you a better insight into how squalene works and the many ways it can benefit your skin’s health.
+We source our Olive Squalene from olives grown in Mediterranean soils, as the climate and soils make some of the best olives in the world.
+I hope this gives you a better insight into how squalene works and the many ways it can benefit your skin's health.
 If you would like to know more about the skin benefits of olive squalene, please contact us.
-Have a great week!
-Rigel.